 My husband's employer sends out regular updates about retirement plans.
 But if I had more questions, I'd contact the employee benefits office to get an understanding of the pension formula that applies to our situation.

-In certain cases, a pension may be offset by Social Security benefits.
-Alternatively, a public pension may offset Social Security benefits.
+In certain cases, a public pension may offset Social Security benefits.

 The idea of a defined benefit plan is to provide retirees with a specific payout in retirement.
 To that end, employers or plan sponsors are responsible for setting aside money to fund their pension programs, managing investments, and projecting payouts in a manner that enables the pension provider to deliver benefits as promised.